Alfresco/docs-alfresco/media-management/latest/index.md

 The four main architectural areas are:

 * **Client Application (Alfresco repository)**: Task messages are generated and sent from the Alfresco repository, containing a reference to the source content (Source ContentReference) and other options.
-The options specified depend on the task; for example, a target reference or media type.
-The content reference needs to be in a format that the task nodes can handle; for example, a file on a shared disk, an S3 path, or a CMIS document ID.
+The options specified depend on the task, for example, a target reference or media type.
+The content reference needs to be in a format that the task nodes can handle, for example, a file on a shared disk, an S3 path, or a CMIS document ID.
 The source and target content is stored in a content workspace.
 Supported formats are shared file or Amazon S3 storage.
-* **Message Routing (ActiveMQ)**: A message routing system, for example; ActiveMQ, then directs the request to the appropriate queue for consumption by processing nodes.
+* **Message Routing (ActiveMQ)**: A message routing system, for example, ActiveMQ, then directs the request to the appropriate queue for consumption by processing nodes.
 When you view the ActiveMQ queues in the web console (`http://localhost:8161/admin`), there are separate queues for image transform requests, image transform responses, video transform requests and video transform responses.
 * **Transform Component**: A component listens for messages on a queue and calls on ImageMagick or FFmpeg workers to perform the task specified by the source content reference.
 The component can optionally send a reply that is consumed by the original requestor or another party.
 * **Task Node**: Task nodes bootstrap one or more components.